-In the case of Jesse Gulyetonday v Henry Muganwa Kajura and 2 Others [1996] III KARL 44 an advocate who filed an election petition in the High Court in Uganda on behalf of a client and who commissioned the accompanying affidavit did not have a practicing certificate.
+In the case of Jesse Gulyetondav v Henry Muganwa Kajura and 2 Others [1996] III KARL 44 an advocate who filed an election petition in the High Court in Uganda on behalf of a client and who commissioned the accompanying affidavit did not have a practicing certificate.
 The respondent in the petition made application to strike out the petition for being incompetent because the documents so filed were incurably defective.
 It was held by the High Court that lack of an advocate's practicing certificate did not invalidate proceedings initiated by documents filed by such advocate.
-The reason for so holding was that litigants would find it almost impossible to investigate the existence of the certificate before giving Instructions to the advocate.
+The reason for so holding was that litigants would find it almost impossible to investigate the existence of the certificate before giving instructions to the advocate.
 It is not known to us if there was an appeal against that decision.
 Even so, again, in contrast to the present case, it can hardly be argued here that it was "almost impossible" for Mr. Mbogoro, the client, to investigate if Dr. Wambali had a current practicing certificate before giving him instructions to appeal to this Court.

-The Supraine Court of Uganda held a difference of a surface of the High Court in the Gulyetonday cone of the thick one of Syed
+The Supreme Court of Uganda India a effection, and commutate of the High Court in the Guiyetonday core.
+In the core of Syed

 Huq v Islamic University In Uganda, [1997] IV KARL 26 the appellant filed an employment dispute against the respondent.
 He lost and sought to appeal against the trial court decision.
 A preliminary objection was raised by the respondent claiming that the appeal was incompetent because the advocate for the appellant had no valid practicing certificate when he extracted the decree that formed part of the record of appeal.
-The majority decision of the Supreme Court was that an advocate who practiced without a valid practicing certificate after a grace period, practiced illegally and that all proceedings taken by such advocate and documents signed by them were invalid "because to say otherwise would amount to a perpetuation of an illegality".
+The majority decision of the Supreme Court was that an advocate who practiced without a valid practicing certificate after a grace period, practiced illegally and that all proceedings taken by such advocate and documents signed by him were invalid "because to say otherwise would amount to a perpetuation of an illegality".